The Changing Nature of Peace and Security

 5 (if course has been attended regularly and exam has been passed)

 This course will be taught at irregular intervals.
-It will be available in the summer term 2019.
+It will be available rather in the summer than in the winter term.

 Time Schedule and Course Venue